adamjames/earthly-raspi-packer/README.md

 - Bringing software up to date
 - Installing an AUR package manager

+In addition, it would be nice if I could have everything configured just the way I want from the get go and be able to smoke test the basics without needing actual hardware.

+- To that end, I started working on figuring out getting it to boot inside of QEMU.
+- This is probably going to eventually be fine if I can get it running on the WSL host first.
+- Making it nicely work within Earthly may be a bit more of a challenge, though.

+# This is a solved problem
+I tried a few other alternatives, but they didn't fit my needs or had attributes I didn't like much.
+That's okay - why not teach myself something?

 # Why?
 If you have a Linux box already (WSL is fine), sure you can follow the [ten step caveated process](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).
 But, then you have to: